 We encourage good tree management and at times this can include pruning

-Maps showing the locations covered by TPO's and conservation areas can be found
+Maps showing the indicative locations covered by TPOs and conservation areas can be found

 Tree Preservation Orders (TPO)

-A TPO is made to protect individual trees, groups of trees or woodlands which have
+A TPO is made to protect individual trees, groups of trees or woodlands that have

 particular amenity value and make a significant contribution to the landscape or